 Structured CMS data has its purposes, and while it often isn't the best for things like pages and layouts, it can be great for a number of other use cases that structured data can be more ideal than pure visual editing.

-How is the data structured?
+How the data is structured

 Under the hood, Builder is a headless CMS like any other.
 You can create documents with structured data fields and consume these via our SDKs and APIs and render the data as you choose.

-Our editor loads your site in an
+The Visual Editor loads your site in an

-How does the real time preview work?
+How the real-time preview works

 Builder.io loads your website in an

-iframe in our web application.
+iframe in Builder's web application.

-When your page loads in our web app, any Builder component on your page will send a message to us notifying that it has been found.
-This will only occur for a matching component - for instance if you are opening a page to edit your page model, we wait for a message from a component whose model is
+When your page loads in Builder's web app, any Builder component on your page sends a message to Builder notifying that it has been found.
+This only occurs for a matching component; for instance, if you are opening a page to edit your Page model, Builder waits for a message from a component whose model is

-Can I extend Builder functionality with my own code?
+Extending Builder functionality with your own code

-How is Builder structured?
+How Builder is structured